How to successfully implement new services

 You need to identify who these people are and turn them into your ambassadors.
 According to behavioral strategist Morten Munster, you should always start with these people, as this generates motivation for others to follow.

-Secondly, you move onto those who have the competence and the will but perhaps lack the motivation.
+Secondly, he suggests to move onto those who have the competence and the will but perhaps lack the motivation.
 Lastly, you try to engage those who are positive and motivated, but who lack the competence, by helping them build their competence.
 The rest?
 Forget about them!
 It’s immensely resource- and time-consuming trying to convince people who lack the will to do something.
 Reaching 100% acceptance and engagement in a change process is unlikely.
 But ambassadors can help make it possible to scale a pilot project into a finished service.

 Forget about the grand opening.
 Or rather – have many grand openings.
 Rolling out the red carpet can generate unexpected backlashes in the form of poor user experience, lack of accurate knowledge or training among employees, and other types of friction in the machinery.
 Instead, launch parts of the solution along the way to adjust, make necessary changes, and allow people to get used to the new service.
 It's vital to invest in training the employees to make sure they have the knowledge needed to do their job in the new setting and give them time to absorb the changes.